nivbehar29/synthesis/README.md

 ## **Introduction**

 SynthGUI is a graphical user interface for synthesizing programs using PBE (Programming by Examples) and CEGIS (Counterexample-Guided Inductive Synthesis) approaches.
-This project is built using Python.
 The programs synthesized by SynthGUI follow the syntax of the WhileLang language.
+In addition to synthesize different programs, the purpose of this project is to give the user an environment where he can get some good feedback for all the different kinds of operations and scenarios happens during the synthesis process.

+This project is built using Python 3.11.3.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>